SoftwareAG/c8y-docs/content/device-integration/device-integration-introduction.md

 An up-to-date open source reference implementation of a {{< product-c8y-iot >}} agent for embedded Linux systems with many device management features can be found at [https://github.com/SoftwareAG/cumulocity-agents-linux](https://github.com/SoftwareAG/cumulocity-agents-linux).
 Note that the reference implementation currently uses SmartREST 1 with the choice to switch between HTTP and MQTT as transport protocol.

-For information on the general concept of agents being used for interfacing IoT data sources with {{< product-c8y-iot >}}, refer to [Interfacing devices](/concepts/interfacing-devices) in the *Concepts guide*.
+For information on the general concept of agents being used for interfacing IoT data sources with {{< product-c8y-iot >}}, refer to [Interfacing devices](/concepts/interfacing-devices/).